ipbc-dev/jointube/content/faq.en.md

     <div class="panel-body">
       <p>

 PeerTube is a software that you install on a web server.
-It allows creating an video hosting website, a bit like YouTube.
+It allows you to create a video hosting website, a bit like YouTube.

       </p>
       <p>

-The difference with YouTube is that it's not thought to create a huge plateform centralizing videos from the whole world on a single server farm (which is horribly expensive).
+The difference to YouTube is that it's not intended to create a huge platform centralizing videos from the whole world on a single server farm (which is horribly expensive).

       </p>
       <p>